 I Forgot To Say Stop On Our Way Home & Checkmate, 2021

 With I Forgot To Say Stop On Our Way Home and Checkmate, Roukens continues his search into the experience of the ‘in-between’.
-A visual research between high and low contrast, circle and square and between hand-painted surfaces versus those with tape.
+He conducts a visual investigation into what happens in the space between high and low contrast.
+Between circle and square, and between hand-painted surfaces and those defined by tape.
 A new addition to Roukens’ toolkit to break through existing patterns, is his so-called ‘painting-further’.
 Where surfaces overlap, new surfaces are created.
-In I Forgot To Say Stop On Our Way Home, Roukens refers to a moment where you lose control while in motion.
-At the same time Checkmate refers to the unpredictability and the finality of the painting process.
-Getting to a point where you can’t continue, even if that’s your intention.